tuquet/navigo/docs/blocks/google-drive.md

     the URL of the file.
 For example, `https://example.com/file.zip`
   - **Local computer** <br>
     the absolute path of the file.
 For example, `C:\users\downloads\file.zip` or `/Users/Josh/Desktop/docs.pdf`.<br>
-    To use this option, you must [allow Automa to access the file URLs](./upload-file.md#requirements).
+    To use this option, you must [allow Navigo to access the file URLs](./upload-file.md#requirements).
   - **Download id** <br>
     The download id of the file that has been downloaded.
 For example, `1010`